harveyl888/harvsite/content/post/2022-11-11_plumber_as_package.md

 There is no difference between this and the `plumber.R` file in a traditional plumber API.
 It holds the endpoints for the API.
 One advantage of building a package, however, is that the functions can be separated into other files.
 This makes the `plumber.R` file more succint, holding just the API endpoints.

-In the code below we include a `NULL` function so that we can include any packages required by the API.
+In the code below we include a `NULL` function so that any packages required by the API are added to `NAMESPACE`.
 The `/version` endpoint returns the package version and the `/sum` endpoint calls a function called `sum_numbers()`.

 ```r
 #* @apiTitle My generic plumber API